Back to Solicitors

 In the last year alone we have:

-• worked on corporate transactions valued at over £3 billion
+• Worked on corporate transactions valued at over £3 billion

-• advised our developer and social housing clients on over £1.6 billion of residential sales and over £1 billion of refinancings
+• Advised our developer and social housing clients on over £1.6 billion of residential sales and over £1 billion of refinancings

-• advised on HS2 which will see the development of over 330 miles of railway network with an expected £59 billion benefit to the wider economy
+• Advised on HS2 which will see the development of over 330 miles of railway network with an expected £59 billion benefit to the wider economy

-• as if that wasn’t enough, we are also involved in the transformation of Battersea Power Station and act for the majority of London’s major housing associations who together own assets of over £17.3 billion.
+A if that wasn’t enough, we are also involved in the transformation of Battersea Power Station and act for the majority of London’s major housing associations who together own assets of over £17.3 billion.

 However, it’s not all about big numbers and high-profile projects; the real success of our business comes from the ability of our teams to provide fantastic service and create long-lasting relationships.